ChromesDuzez/CIS-350-Project-1/README.md

 - Once the project has opened, you can play in the development environment.
 Do so by going to scenes > MainMenu then Play at the top.

 If you have an error wher Unity is failing to load the project due to the layout see [this article](https://answers.unity.com/questions/1712501/stuck-in-failed-to-load-window-layout-loop.html).
+To summarize try:
+- Go to "%UserProfile%/AppData/Roaming/Unity/Editor-5.x/Preferences/Layouts" and delete "LastLayout.dwlt"
+- Then go to the cloned Repo folder then  "./Trash_Pick-Up_Simulator/Library/" and delete "CurrentLayout-default.dwlt"